The trip to Cambodia started off rather early in the morning with me waking up early and

 For a moment my mind went blank as I know I did the necessary to get ready for this.
 Days before I left, I had called up the bank, informed them that I would be using the credit card overseas and in particular that I would be using it to pay for a deposit at arrival.
 I even got an SMS from the bank confirming that my card was good to be used overseas.

 I quickly call up the credit card bank’s customer service (good thing I was on roaming) and explained my situation.
 They checked on my balances and informed me that the card was declined because there is a lower limit for cash advance instead of credit.
-Apparently the local banks were not earmarking the card but rather making a full deduction upfront.
-The interest is going to be huge.
+Apparently, the local banks were not earmarking the card as we earlier assumed but rather making a full deduction upfront.
+The interest for this is going to be huge.

 Those who planned to use the debit card, on the other hand, were in serious trouble – their debit card despite it being a Visa or Mastercard debit card was not working at all.
 This is after they had called their banks and informed of the situation and the bank customer service telling them that the card should work and ask them to retry.
 A colleague of mine had tried three times before giving up.